Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 A couple may care deeply for each other and still struggle to discuss intimacy in a way that feels respectful, calm, and emotionally constructive.
 One person may want reassurance, while the other hears criticism.
 One may want honesty, while the other feels exposed.
 One may want closeness, while the other feels pressured before the conversation has even properly begun.

-That is how a topic that should create connection starts creating distance instead.
+That is how a conversation that should create connection starts creating distance instead.

-Why This Topic Matters More Than Most Couples Realise
+Why This Matters More Than Most Couples Realise

 Many couples assume that if the relationship is healthy, intimacy conversations should be simple.
-But intimacy is rarely a neutral topic.
+But intimacy is rarely neutral.
 It often carries deeper questions underneath it.

 Questions like: